2009 Nissan Titan Interior

 While the 2009 Nissan Titan is an able performer, most reviewers say it lags competitors when it comes to its interior.

 - "Titan's cabin is let down by an overuse of hard plastic materials and mediocre assembly quality.
 The glovebox lid has a flimsy, insubstantial feel." -- Consumer Guide

-- "The comfortable interior is rather plasticky looking but has a businesslike design, high seating, large door handles and lots of cupholders and storage areas."-- MSN
+- "The comfortable interior is rather plasticky looking but has a businesslike design, high seating, large door handles and lots of cupholders and storage areas." -- MSN

-- "Has an Avis-rental mood about it," --Car and Driver
+- "Has an Avis-rental mood about it." -- Car and Driver

 Writers were generally comfortable sitting in the 2009 Titan's cabin, at least in the front seats.
 Since there is no regular cab available, all Titan models can seat five- to six-people.

 - "Seating is offered in bench or Captain's Chair style buckets and offers good support and long term comfort.
 Drivers over six feet, however, may find themselves staring out through the windshield's tint band.
 Some drivers also felt the seat bottoms could do with a sharper upward angle to better support their thighs." -- Kelley Blue Book

 - "Some testers judge the bench seat too flat and firm for best comfort, and its center position is inhospitable." -- Consumer Guide

 The Titan's interior features clear gages and a few nice gadgets.
 The base XE trim has air conditioning, cruise control with buttons on a tilt steering column, but buyers will have to upgrade to the SE or higher for power door locks and windows, remote keyless entry and other features.